shubhjhawar/jobfinder/README.md

 4. Commit your changes with clear commit messages.
 5. Push your changes to your fork.
 6. Create a pull request detailing your changes.

-## License

-This project is licensed under the [MIT License](./LICENSE).

----

-Happy job hunting with JobFinder!
-If you encounter any issues or have suggestions for improvements, please don't hesitate to open an issue or contribute to the project.
-Your feedback is greatly appreciated.